 A Locale object represents a specific geographical, political, or cultural region.
 An operation that requires a locale to perform its task is called locale-sensitive and uses the

 Locale object to tailor information for the user.
 For example, displaying a number is a locale-sensitive operation - the number should be formatted according to the customs and conventions of the user's native country, region, or culture.

 On the Java Platform, there does not have to be a single set of supported locales, since each class maintains its own localizations.
 Nevertheless, there is a consistent set of localizations supported by the classes of the Java Platform.
 Other implementations of the Java Platform may support different locales.
-Those supported by the JDK are summarized by release.
+Locales that are supported by the JDK are summarized by release.
 Use the search field on the Technical Resources from Oracle page and search for "Supported Locales" to see what is supported.

 All locale-sensitive classes must be able to access resources customized for the locales they support.
 To aid in the process of localization, it helps to have these resources grouped together by locale and separated from the locale-neutral parts of the program.

 The class ResourceBundle is an abstract base class representing containers of resources.
 Programmers create subclasses of ResourceBundle that contain resources for a particular locale.
 New resources can be added to an instance of ResourceBundle, or new instances of ResourceBundle can be added to a system without affecting the code that uses them.
 Packaging resources as classes allows developers to take advantage of Java's class loading mechanism to find resources.